w33zl3p00tch/gdzip/README.md

 ## Installation

-Binaries for Windows, Linux-amd64, Mac OS X and FreeBSD-amd64 are available at: https://github.com/w33zl3p00tch/gdzip/releases
+Binaries for Windows, Linux, Mac OS X and FreeBSD are available at: https://github.com/w33zl3p00tch/gdzip/releases

 Simply extract the binary to a folder in your PATH, e.g. /usr/local and make sure that it is executable.